Erng16/nyc_taxi_dbt/README.md

 └── dbt_project.yml                        # project configuration
 ```
 ## Data Quality Issues Found & Fixes
-- **Timestamp anomolies:** raw data contained 19 records with years ranging from 2002 to 2023, possibly due to taxi meter malfunctions or clock resets when meters are replaced.
+- **Timestamp anomalies:** raw data contained 19 records with years ranging from 2002 to 2023, possibly due to taxi meter malfunctions or clock resets when meters are replaced.
 Additionally, 2 records appeared with an April 2024 timestamp, likely due to trips occurring near midnight on March 31st being recorded in UTC rather than Eastern Time.
 Since further confirmation is not possible without additional context from the source system, all out-of-range records were filtered in the staging layer using `tpep_pickup_datetime >= '2024-01-01' and tpep_pickup_datetime < '2024-04-01'`.
 Combined, these 21 records represent only 0.0002% of the total 9.5M trips, making the impact on overall analysis negligible.
 - **Invalid trips:** approximately 11.5% of records (1.09M trips) were removed in the staging layer due to failing one or more validity checks: zero fares, zero distance, zero passengers, or trip durations outside 1–180 minutes.
 These are likely cancelled trips, meter errors, or test records that would distort aggregate metrics if kept.
 - **Duplicate records:** because the dataset does not include a unique trip identifier (TLC removed taxi and driver IDs for privacy), surrogate keys were generated using `dbt_utils.generate_surrogate_key()` across multiple trip columns including pickup/dropoff time, location, fare, distance, and total amount.
 After deduplication in `fact_trips`, only 1 record was removed out of 8.4M trips.
 However, it is not possible to confirm whether this was a true duplicate or a legitimate trip from a different taxi that happened to share identical values across all key columns.
 While deduplication may occasionally remove a legitimate trip, with only 1 record affected out of 8.4M trips, the practical impact on any analysis is effectively zero.